john-science/john-science.github.io/_drafts/2018-01-01-noethers-theorem.md

   - There is a certain amount mythos about a great mind dying young.
 Painters have Van Gogh.
 Writers have *cough*.
 Mathematicians and Physicists have Emmy Noether.
   - She also did a bunch of important group theory, ring theory, and hypercomplex numbers.
 Stuff I do not know well.
   - Apparently, Noether is still very, very famous amoung mathematicians.
 I think for Noether Rings.

-  ## Outline

-  The goal of this talk is to explain Noether's Theorem at a no-math level, and give a brief biography of Emmy Noether.

-  Ideally, this will be presentable in 15-30 minutes.

-  Ideally, it will be fully presentable with no diagrams, or only a couple diagrams which are hand-drawable.

-  #### Life up to the Theorem

-  TODO

-  #### The Theorem

-  TODO

-  #### Life After the Theorem

-  TODO